 Together with their teams, Dr. Weiner and Dennis Selkoe, MD, are currently investigating the development of a nasal spray aimed at clearing the brain of the amyloid proteins responsible for forming the characteristic plaques that impair memory and cognitive function in Alzheimer’s disease.
 Building upon a decade of research in which Dr. Weiner also called upon his expertise in MS to understand related biological processes and refine the vaccine, the team has honed in on a substance called protollin that enhances the body’s immune response.
-This research is showing promising results in the lab.
-Drs.
-Weiner and Selkoe are now working with pharmaceutical companies in Canada and the Netherlands to manufacture a protollin-based nasal vaccine and move it forward toward clinical trials.
+This research has shown such promising results in the lab that Drs.
+Weiner and Selkoe are now working with pharmaceutical companies to manufacture a nasal spray vaccine for a clinical trial in humans.

 HARNESSING THE POWER OF ADULT-DERIVED STEM CELLS